 Her teaching interests include literature of the eighteenth century and the Romantic period, Scottish literature, Canadian literature, autobiography, war literature, postcolonial literature, the Victorian novel, the historical novel, disability studies, science and literature, print culture, and the digital humanities, and she is particularly interested in the authors, Margaret Cavendish, Aphra Behn, Daniel Defoe, Tobias Smollett, Maria Edgeworth, Mary Brunton, Robert Burns, John Galt, and James Hogg.

 Dr. Alker is currently Treasurer of the Defoe Society, a society she began with Nelson in 2006 that focuses on disseminating scholarly information on Daniel Defoe, and here she is grateful to her excellent research assistant Kim Trinh (Whitman '08), who assisted her in launching and maintaining the society website at www.defoesociety.org, as well as gathering substantial material on Defoe and Dryden for the war project.
-Holly Faith Nelson, along with Katherine Ellison, from the University of Illinois, runs the society’s peer-reviewed journal, Digital Defoe.
-In regards to her Scottish Studies, Alker is a member of the North American Committee for the James Hogg Society at http://www.jameshogg.stir.ac.uk/.
+In regards to her Scottish Studies, Alker is the current Chair of the James Hogg Society.